danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 This is another popular criticsm of Go.
 Many Programmers  complain that it doesn’t have generics, "Standard Objects", OOP Features etc. I didn’t complain about generics but i really wanted `Classes` and `Objects` and all i got was `structs` and `interfaces`.

-It Turns out that `structs` can be used in places where you'd usually use a `Class` in other languages. `Structs` can have methods and they can also inherit behaviour from other Structs (Through composition or "embedding" in the world of Go developers.)
+It turns out that `structs` can be used in places where you'd usually use a `Class` in other languages. `structs` can have methods and they can also inherit behaviour from other Structs (Through composition or "embedding" in the world of Go developers.)

 This decision is both a good one and a bad one from the `Go` developers.
 While `Objects`, `Generics` etc  have their places.
 Removing them from the Go has it’s advantages.
 It makes it very easy to learn.